 In addition to these overarching goals and objectives, the staff is optimistic that these pilot bundled payment arrangements will demonstrate the ability of hospitals and health systems to clinically integrate their care services, manage increased financial risk, and generate much needed productivity and quality improvements.
 This experience will be important for the Commission as it seeks to expand the number of hospitals operating under bundled payment arrangements and expand the scope and window of services contained in payment bundles in the future.

-Potential for Achieving HSCRC Goals and Broader Health System Change
+3.1 Potential for Achieving HSCRC Goals and Broader Health System Change a) Financial Stability and Access Considerations

 Staff believes that the ARR arrangements are consistent with the following long-standing objectives of the Commission: